 INTRODUCTION

-The twenty-first session of the Conference of the Parties (COP22) recently that took place from 07 to 18 November 2016, in Marrakesh, Morocco has confirm again the agreement from nearly 200 countries on the climate change (CC) issues in COP21.
-This agreement proved that climate change does not still a “heated topic of debate” (Raksakulthai, 2002) but now became a real risk for whole humanity.
+The twenty-first session of the Conference of the Parties (COP22) recently that took place from 07 to 18 November 2016, in Marrakesh, Morocco has confirmed again the agreement from nearly 200 countries on the climate change (CC) issues in COP21.
+This agreement proved that climate change is still not a “heated topic of debate” (Raksakulthai, 2002) but now became a real risk for whole humanity.
 According to the Intergovernmental Panel on Climate Change (IPCC), climate change refers to ‘any change in climate over time, whether due to natural variability or as a result of human activity’ (IPCC 2007, p.
 871).
 Climate change will lead to major impacts in the following sectors: water resources, agriculture, forestry, fishery, energy, transportation and health.
 (GFDRR, 2011) in which agriculture should be focus on due to its direct exposure to and dependence on weather and other natural conditions.
 The Third Assessment Report of IPCC 2007 concluded that climate change and variability will impact “food, fiber and forests around the world due to the effects on plant growth and yield of elevated CO2, higher temperatures, altered precipitation and transpiration regimes, and increased frequency of extreme events, as well as modified weed, pest and pathogen pressure”.

 According to Foley et al (2005), until now 40% of the Earth’s land surface is accounted by cropland and pasture natural forests manage for 30% (3.9 billion ha) of the land surface with just 5% of the natural forest area providing 35% of global round wood.
 Moreover, in developing countries, nearly 70% of people live in rural areas where agriculture is the main income of livelihoods.
 In addition, growth in agricultural incomes in developing countries creates the demand for non-basic commodities and services to human development.

 Obviously, adapting to climate change is an urgent action in agricultural sector.
-However, adaption is an multipurpose action that involves decreasing risk and vulnerability, looking for opportunities, enhancing capacity of nations, regions, cities or private sector, communities, individual and natural system to deal with the impacts of climate change as well as mobilizing that capacity by implementing decisions and actions (Tompkins et al., 2010).
+However, adaptation is an multipurpose action that involves decreasing risk and vulnerability, looking for opportunities, enhancing capacity of nations, regions, cities or private sector, communities, individual and natural system to deal with the impacts of climate change as well as mobilizing that capacity by implementing decisions and actions (Tompkins et al., 2010).
 It can be said that identifying adaption need is the most important in climate change adaption process and can help reduce risk and build capacity.
 IPCC 2014 has pointed out five kind of needs in climate change adaption process such as: biophysical and environmental needs, social needs, institutional needs, need for engagement of private sector and information, capacity and resource needs.